speed47/dvdisaster/README.md

 - RS03 can distribute work over multiple processor cores and is therefore much faster than RS01/RS02 on modern hardware.
 - RS03 error correction files are - contrary to RS01 - robust against damage.
 This should
-not delude you into careless handling of your error correction files though - the disadvan- tages of reading at the filesystem level are still valid.
+not delude you into careless handling of your error correction files though - the disadvantages of reading at the filesystem level are still valid.
 - RS03 augmented images do not require so-called master blocks holding important in- formation.
 This makes RS03 a bit more robust, but also more restrictive: The augmented image must completely fill the medium now while the size of augmented images can be